U.S. administration defends Obamacare contractor after UK probe

 U.S. contractors with foreign parents are required to notify the Defense Contract Audit Agency if their parent operations are involved in any wrongdoing relating to billings, according to officials.
 The administration said CMS has not been informed of any such notice being given.

-British officials say the probe of Serco Group, an outsourcing company, could produce initial findings for the British Cabinet within weeks, with a final report likely in months.
+British officials say the probe of Serco Group could produce initial findings for the British Cabinet within weeks, with a final report likely in months.

 Serco Inc, headquartered outside Washington in Reston, Virginia, employs about 8,000 people in 45 states.
 Its work for HHS will be undertaken at sites in Arkansas, Alabama and Kentucky, the administration said.